mikeshultz/ansible-geth/README.md

 ## Configure

-Add machines to the role `get` for main net, or `geth_ropsten` for ropsten.
+Add machines to the role `geth` for main net, or `geth_ropsten` for ropsten.
 You can have nodes in both roles.